TO: Participating Employers

 The annual Personal Benefit Statements were recently mailed to Trust participants to provide a report on benefits earned to date and benefits projected to age 65.
 The Statement also provides a detailed accounting of hours reported to the Trust during 1995.

-If you receive inquiries which do not relate specifically to your payroll procedures or practices, please refer the individual(s) to the Area Administrative Office.
+If you receive inquiries which do not relate specifically to your payroll procedures or practices, please refer the individual(s) to the Administrative Office.
 Every effort will be made at the Administrative Office to answer participant's questions and to provide sufficient information for effective retirement planning.

 We ask that you review the information presented and retain this Bulletin for future consultation.
-You should contact the accounting supervisor in your Area Administrative Office if questions arise.
+You should contact the accounting supervisor in your Administrative Office if questions arise.